 The decisions of the WPA are taken by an Executive Committee made up of one representative from each member.

-The members normally hold four plenary meetings: three of them are virtual (by teleconference), and one is physical.
-In 2019, the WPA physical plenary meeting was held on 21 June 2019, at the Sagamore Resort, Bolton Lake, New York, USA.
-Apart from the plenary meetings, the members of the WPA constantly interact through electronic means in order to exchange information and prepare joint positions.
+The members normally hold four plenary meetings: three virtual (via Zoom) and one in-person.
+The most recent in person plenary meeting was held June 21, 2019 at the Sagamore Resort, Bolton Lake, New York, USA.
+During the ongoing COVID-19 pandemic the WPA has continued to hold virtual meetings, including two successful virtual educational conferences.
+In addition to plenary meetings, the members of the WPA constantly interact through electronic means in order to exchange information and prepare joint positions.

-Every year, the Executive Committee elects one member of the WPA as its Chair.
-Considering the different geographical locations of the members, the next comes from a different Continent than the previous one.
-The Executive Committee also elects one member of the WPA to serve as its Vice Chair who will become the Chair in the following year to provide leadership continuity.
+Each year the Executive Committee elects one member of the WPA to serve as Chair.
+To ensure that each geographical region of the world is fairly represented, each successive Chair must be located in a different continent than the previous Chair.
+The Executive Committee also elects one member of the WPA to serve as Vice Chair for the year.
+The Vice Chair will serve as Chair in the following year to provide leadership continuity.

-In addition to the Chair, the WPA also has a Coordinator.
-The Coordinator collects inputs and requests from members, supports the Chair in his/her work, facilitates the drafting of WPA common positions, and organizes the meetings of the WPA together with the Chair.
+In addition to the Chair, the WPA also has a Coordinator who collects inputs and requests from members, supports the Chair in his/her work, facilitates the drafting of WPA common positions, and organizes the meetings of the WPA together with the Chair.

 Supporters and members of the main participating organizations (“members of WPA members”)

-Other organizations not meeting the requirements for being members of the WPA such as single providers might take part in the work of the WPA.
-Those organizations are called “supporters”.
+Other organizations not meeting the requirements for being members of the WPA such as single providers might take part in the work of the WPA as “supporters.”

-WPA supporters do not participate in the governance of the Alliance, and shall be not authorized to speak on behalf of the WPA.
+WPA supporters do not participate in the governance of the WPA, and shall be not authorized to speak on behalf of the WPA.

 The admission criteria and the status features of the supporters, as well as their tasks and role within the Alliance, shall be unanimously agreed by the members of the WPA.